azaidelson/tee-wiki/README.md

 Whether you're a researcher or developer, this wiki is designed to help you better understand the security guarantees and technical challenges behind TEEs.

-We invite everyone interested in TEEs to contribute, improve, and expand this resource by submitting a pull request.
+We invite everyone interested in TEEs to contribute, improve, and expand this resource by submitting a __Pull Request__.

 Together, let's build a trusted and verifiable ecosystem.

+###

 ### Installation
 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.